 How do women feel about money?
 Do men and women engage differently with their finances, and if so, why?
 And what role does generation play?

 U.S. Bank conducted an online survey to better understand women’s (and men’s) relationship with money.
-The survey asked 1,514 women and 1,486 men of all ages key questions about:
+The survey asked 3,024 respondents – 1,507 men and 1,517 women of all ages who have a minimum of $25,000 in investible assets – key questions about:

 - Their hopes and fears around money